-Japanese is a fascinating language, full of nuances that may seem complex at first glance, but bring a unique simplicity throughout the learning process.
+Japanese is a fascinating language, full of nuances that may seem complex at first glance, but that bring a simplicity of their own throughout the learning process.
 For Portuguese speakers, one of the most curious characteristics of the Japanese language is the large number of words that share the same pronunciation but have completely different meanings, depending on the kanji used.

-It's as if the confusion between manga (the fruit) and manga (the clothing item) is multiplied many times over.
-This phenomenon is one of the reasons why the Japanese writing system includes kanji, which help differentiate these words in the written context.
+It’s as if the confusion between manga (the fruit) and manga (the piece of clothing) were multiplied many times over.
+This phenomenon is one of the reasons why the Japanese writing system includes kanji, which help differentiate these words in written context.

 The Importance of Kanji in Japanese

-Before we dive into the examples, it's important to understand the role of kanji in Japanese writing.
-They are essential for differentiating words that sound the same (known as homonyms) and that would otherwise be difficult to distinguish by pronunciation alone.
+Before we dive into the examples, it is important to understand the role of kanji in Japanese writing.
+They are fundamental for differentiating words that sound the same (known as homonyms) and that would otherwise be difficult to distinguish by pronunciation alone.

-Even though Japanese may seem chaotic in this respect, writing and context often provide enough clues to disambiguate these words.
-Let's explore some pronunciations with more than three distinct meanings.
+Even though Japanese may seem chaotic in this aspect, writing and context usually provide enough clues to disambiguate these words.
+Let’s explore some pronunciations with more than three distinct meanings.

 Ame (あめ)